Software

 Agree

-to agree to the terms For more information see this link
+to agree to the terms

-3. Installing Python via Anaconda / Miniconda
+5. Installing Python via Anaconda / Miniconda

 We recommend that you use the most recent version of Python 3.
-Earlier versions of Python 3 work as well.
+Slightly earlier versions of Python 3 work as well.
 There are some differences between Python 2 and Python 3, and many systems only include Python 2.7 as a standard installation.
 A Python installation for this course will be managed by the conda package management system, described below.

 - Update conda’s listing of packages for your system: $